 The San Jose to Merced Project Section Noise and Vibration Technical Report (Authority 2019c) did not identify any noise-sensitive properties that are also historic properties in the APE.
 Unless a quiet setting is considered to be a character-defining feature or an important aspect of integrity of a historic property, operational alterations to a setting, such as increased noise levels, are generally not considered a significant impact or a significant change to historic built resources.
 In particular, historical transportation-related properties, such as stations, are typically not considered noise-sensitive because their purpose and setting is tied directly to existing train noise.
 There are no NRHP- or CRHR-eligible or CEQA-only built historic resources that have a quiet setting as a character-defining feature or important aspect of integrity in the APE.
-The project would have no impact on NRHP- or CRHR-eligible or CEQA-only built historic resources from intermittent noise and vibration caused by operations.
+The project would have no impact from intermittent noise and vibration caused by operations.
 Therefore, CEQA does not require mitigation.